georgeherby/PoGoScansWiki/docs/arceus/location_alerts.rst

 	!alert pokemon=ultra rare distance=2 iv=80 cp=2000 excludemon=Blastoise

-Creates an alert for all ultra rare pokémon within 2km that have an IV over 80% **and** a CP over 2000, exclusing Blastoise
+Creates an alert for all ultra rare pokémon within 2km that have an IV over 80% **and** a CP over 2000, excluding Blastoise

 ::

 	!alert pokemon=all distance=5 iv=100 excludemon=gen1,ultra common

-Creates an alert for all 100% IV pokémon within 5km excluding ultra commons and anything gen1 pokémon
+Creates an alert for all 100% IV pokémon within 5km excluding ultra commons and any gen1 pokémon

 Removing, Muting Or Unmuting Alerts
 -----------------------------------